 - Coconut oil

 How can you tell an avocado is ripe?

 A perfectly ripe avocado is the key to success in this simple chocolate avocado pie.
-In fact, if your avocado is too hard the chocolate filling won’t be creamy and pieces of avocado will still be in the mixture.
-On the other hand, if your avocados are overripe, the flesh will present black spots that will make the filling bitter.
+In fact, if your avocado is too hard, the chocolate filling won’t be creamy, and pieces of avocado will still be in the mixture.
+On the other hand, if your avocados are overripe, the flesh will present black spots that would make the filling bitter.
 So I recommend following those steps to check if your avocado is ripe: